 First, never assume that the foreign grammar will be just like English grammar.
-Most languages have genders assigned to nouns and agreement rules for adjectives that do not exist in English.
+Many languages have genders assigned to nouns and agreement rules for adjectives that do not exist in English.
 Word order might be completely the opposite, and certain verb tenses might be used in different situations.
 Some languages never use articles, while other use them almost all the time.
 You might have to learn what cases and declensions are, or how to conjugate verbs in the perfective and imperfective aspects.
 Even punctuation could be different than what you're used to.
 But the most basic topics of grammar, like nouns or prepositions, exist in all languages and are used the same way by definition. (i.e. a noun will always be a person, place, thing or idea no matter what language the word is in.)

 When learning a new language, it is necessary to use the language everyday and study whenever you possibly can.
 For learning vocabulary, you could start by writing your "to do" lists in the language, or even giving commands to your dog.
 Label household items, like the table or television, with the word in the language and start translating everything you see or read or hear into the new language.
 See how fast you can switch between the two (or more) languages in your mind.